 Capacitance is defined as C = q /AV, where q is the charge stored on the application of a voltage AV between two conductors.
 The capacitance of a flat-plate capacitor is C = EA/d, where A is the area of two plates separated a distance d and E is the permittivity of the dielectric medium between them [8].
 An electrochemical capacitor utilizes a large electrode surface area A and a small distance d across the surface between the electronic charge stored in the electrode and the compensating ionic charge in the electrolyte.
-The distance d is smallest for a faradaic capacitor where the stored electrons are localized on reduced surface cations and the compensating ionic charge the surface area of the surface oxide ion separating the surface cation and the electrolyte.
-Where the surface area of the electrode and the distance d between the reduced electrode cation and the chemisorbed electrolyte cation remain unchanged by the applied voltage, the capacity is constant and, for a constant sweep rate v, a cyclic voltammogram (CV) would have a constant faradaic current I as illustrated in Figure 1.
+The distance d is smallest for a faradaic capacitor where the stored electrons are localized on reduced surface cations and the compensating ionic charge is chemisorbed on the opposite side of the surface oxide ion separating the surface cation and the electrolyte.
+Where the surface area of the electrolyte cation remain unchanged by the applied voltage, the capacity is constant and, for a constant sweep rate v, a cyclic voltammogram (CV) would have a constant faradaic current I as illustrated in Figure 1.
 On reversal of the current at the end potentials, the current would rise to a value mirrored on the I = 0 axis, and the rate of rise would depend on the CV sweep rate v relative to the rate of discharge or charge of the capacitor.
 A non-ideal capacitor would have a CV in which I varies with the voltage; a reversible, but displaced, maximum in I(V) would signal either an intercalation reaction or a second surface reaction[8].

-$$C \equiv \frac{q}{\Delta V} = \frac{dq/dt}{d(\Delta V)/dt} = \frac{I}{v}$$
+$$C \equiv \frac{q}{\Delta V} = \frac{dq/dt}{d(\Delta V)/dt} = \frac{l}{v}$$